Philip De Witt Ginder

 Philip De Witt Ginder (September 19, 1905 – November 7, 1968) was a career soldier in the United States Army.
-A highly decorated combat veteran, he rose to the rank of major general during the Korean War, while commanding 45th Infantry Division.
+A highly decorated combat veteran, he rose to the rank of major general during the Korean War, while commanding the 45th Infantry Division.
 He was a recipient of the Distinguished Service Cross, the United States' second-highest military award.

 Early life

-Ginder was born on September 19, 1905 in Plainfield, New Jersey, the son of Grant D. and Emma Edith (Troxell) Ginder.
+Ginder was born on September 19, 1905, in Plainfield, New Jersey, the son of Grant D. and Emma Edith (Troxell) Ginder.
 He was raised in Scranton, Pennsylvania, and graduated from Scranton Central High School in 1923.
 In high school, Ginder was the senior class president, manager of the football team, and president of the school's athletic association.

 Ginder passed a competitive examination for a Congressional appointment to the United States Military Academy offered by Representative Laurence Hawley Watres.
 He began attendance at West Point in 1923, graduated in 1927, and was ranked 171st of 293.
+Ginder's graduation was the subject of news headlines because he took his final exams after having undergone an emergency appendectomy just one day prior.
 At graduation, he received his commission as a second lieutenant of Infantry.